-Here’s a fun homemade game to help toddlers develop shape recognition and matching skills!
-Kids can match up textured, patterned bats, cats, pumpkins and leaves with this festive, homemade Halloween activity.
+Here’s a fun homemade matching activity to help toddlers and preschoolers develop shape recognition and matching skills!
+With this DIY Halloween Matching Game, kids can match up textured and patterned Halloween shapes like bats, cats, pumpkins and leaves and owls.

-I chose 4 simple Hallowe’en/Fall shapes to use for this activity: Pumpkins (which kind of look like apples, but hey, apples work for fall too), bats, owls, and fall leaves.
+I chose four simple Halloween and Fall shapes to use for this matching activity: Pumpkins (which kind of look like apples, but hey, apples work for fall too), bats, owls, and fall leaves.

 Get the 3-5 Playful Preschool e-Book!